saraknz/ENEL891_Ball_Plate/README.md

 When the output angle is returned, the Director sends it to SPAS.
 This is the servo plate augmentation system.
 It was made to apply limits and checks on the output from the PID, before it is sent to the servo motors.
 SPAS then calls the UART class.
-This class converts the angle into binary and writes it to the UART TX to send the data to the FPGA
+This class converts the angle into binary and writes it to the UART TX to send the data to the FPGA.